mehulagg/gitlab_test/doc/user/project/pages/redirects.md

 # Create redirects for GitLab Pages

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-pages/-/issues/24) in GitLab Pages 1.25.0 and GitLab 13.4 behind a feature flag.
+> - It was [deployed behind a feature flag](../../feature_flags.md), disabled by default.
-Generally available in GitLab Pages 1.26.0 and GitLab 13.5.
+> - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab-pages/-/merge_requests/357) in GitLab Pages 1.26.0 and GitLab 13.5.

 CAUTION: **Warning:**
 This feature might not be available to you.
 Check the **version history** note above for details.